ampzord/Framework-Data-Exchange/README.md

 To view execution through debug mode select: __"DEBUG_MODE"__ instead of __"INFO_MODE"__

+## Branches

+__Master__ branch contains Concurrent Solution Approach.

+__SelfOrganizingSolution__ branch contains Self-Organizing Solution Approach.

+__LinearSolution__ branch contains Linear Solution Approach.

+__No-Request__ branch contains the execution of the program without any request of Master (This is the benchmark used to compare metrics).

 ## License

 This project is licensed under the terms of the **MIT** [license](https://github.com/ampzord/Framework-Data-Exchange/blob/master/LICENSE).